adaptris/interlok-docs-legacy/pages/ui/ui-switch-db.md

 dataSource.user=PW:AAAAEGhquvSq/...
 ```

-Or using a system properties like:
+Or using system properties like:

 ```
  -DdataSource.password=PW:AAAAEGhquvSq/...